Tormak9970/Svunes/README.md

  - [MetaBrainz](https://beta.musicbrainz.org/doc/About) - Used for automatic song/album information lookup and covers.

 Resources & References:
+ - [How Spotify's Shuffle Works](https://engineering.atspotify.com/2014/02/how-to-shuffle-songs/) - An explanation of how pseudo-randomness can make shuffling feel more random.
  - [Metro](https://github.com/MuntashirAkon/Metro) - Inspired the UI scheme and the project as a whole.
  - [Svelte Md3](https://ktibow.github.io/m3-svelte/) - Many of the base components are heavily modified version of components from Svelte Md3.
  - [Material Icons](https://fonts.google.com/icons) - All of the app's icons came from here.